Emotional Intelligence

 delivered $1.2 million more profit from their accounts than did other

-• L’Oreal, whose sales agents were selected on the basis of emotional competencies
+partners – a 139 percent incremental gain. - L’Oreal, whose sales agents were selected on the basis of emotional competencies

 outsold their counterparts not selected on EQ competencies by $91,370,